alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tech_Capabilities/Service/gRPC.md

   rpc service_run_result(AgentResultRequest) returns (AgentServiceResponse);
 }
 ```
-- **service_run**: Synchronously calls an Agent service, blocking during the call until the Agent returns results.
+- **service_run**: Synchronously invokes an Agent service, blocking until the Agent returns results.
-- **service_run_async**: Asynchronously calls an Agent service, initially returning a `request_id`, and the result of the Agent service can be queried later using the `service_run_result` interface with this ID.
+- **service_run_async**:  Asynchronously invokes an Agent service, initially returning a `request_id`.
+The result of the Agent service can be queried later using the  `service_run_result` interface with this ID.
-- **service_run_result**: Queries the result of the Agent service.。
+- **service_run_result**: Queries the result of the Agent service.

 \
-The request body structure for calling an Agent service is as follows:：
+The request body structure for invoking an Agent service is as follows:：
 ```text
 message AgentServiceRequest {
   string service_id = 1;